omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

   apps = ["ftp", "smtp", "news"] layers = {"datalink":"ieee80211", "network":"ip", "transport":["tcp","udp"]}

+If you get an error complaining about syntax errors in a JSON entry, the http://jsonlint.com website can help you locate the problem.

 The property file takes precedence over values in the XSWT file.